 - For private healthcare costs.

 - To make up for lost income due to missing work.

 - To compensate for lowered earning potential in the future due to an impairment.

 These are some of the more common types of damages.
-Call our claims team to find out which might apply in your own case.
+Why not call our claims team for free advice on GBH victim compensation claims?